bundabrg/DebugScanner/docs/index.md

 ![Debug Scanner](img/title.png)

 DebugScanner is really only of use to those involved with the GeyserMC project.
-It is to be used with a Debug world and will put all players into spectate mode and teleport them at a configured interface to each block in succession with the block number shown in the action bar.
-It will also write the full state of the block along with the shown number to a json file.
+It is to be used with a Debug world and will put the player into spectate mode and teleport them at a configured interface to each block in succession with the block number shown in the action bar.
+It will also write the full state of the block along with the shown number to a blocks.yml file.

 It will start with the block at (1 70 1) and will continue till it cannot find any more blocks.
 The first block is always assumed to be air.